-Synthetic displacement and DAS strain
+Synthetic Displacement and DAS Strain

 We use the analytic solutions of the wavefield to generate synthetic strains along a horizontal straight fiber-optic cable induced by a given moment tensor point source.
-The medium is assumed constant with $V{\rm P} = 5100 \text{ m/s}$, $V{\rm S} = 2750 \text{ m/s}$, and $\rho = 2650 \text{ kg/m}^3$.
-A plan view schematic diagram of the source-receiver configuration is shown in Figure 3a.
-The fiber-optic cable is located 200 m horizontally away from the source ($d_H = 200$ m in Figure 3a) and 20 m above the source according to the real well trajectories in the Eagle Ford hydraulic fracturing project (Figure 2).
-The x-direction is along the straight cable, and the z-direction is pointing downward.
-A pure xz double-couple source (nonzero M{xz} and M{zx}) is used, which represents the source orientation with a vertical and a horizontal nodal plane.
-The values of M{xz} and M{zx} are set to 1.26×10^9 N · m, mimicking a hydraulic-fracture-related microseismic event with $M_w = 0$.
+The medium is assumed constant with $V_P = 5100 \text{ m/s}$, $V_S = 2750 \text{ m/s}$, and $\rho = 2650 \text{ kg/m}^3$.
+A plan view schematic diagram of the source-receiver configuration is given in Figure 3a.
+The fiber-optic cable is located 200 m horizontally away from the source (d_H =200 m in Figure 3a) and 20 m above the source according to the real well trajectories in the Eagle Ford hydraulic fracturing project (Figure 2).
+The x direction is along the straight cable and the z direction pointing downward.
+A pure xz double couple source (non-zero M{xz} and M{zx}) is used, which represents the source orientation with a vertical and a horizontal nodal plane.
+The values of M{xz} and M{zx} are set to $1.26 \times 10^9 \text{ Nm}$, mimicking a hydraulic-fracture-related microseismic event with $M_w = 0$.
 We choose a 30 Hz corner frequency for the Brune source time function.
 Synthetic displacements are first computed and then converted to DAS strain using finite difference over a gauge length.
-The channel spacing and the gauge length are set to 8 and 14 m, respectively.
-The zero-offset channel is located in the middle of the cable, and the extent of the cable ranges from -400 to 400 m.
+Channel spacing and the gauge length are set to 8 m and 14 m, respectively.
+The zero-offset channel is located in the middle of the cable and the extent of the cable ranges from -400 m to 400 m.

-Under these model settings, synthetic displacement data are generated through equation 1 (Figure 3b).
-The displacement data show vanishing far-field P-wave amplitudes near the apex due to the nodal plane of the M{xz} double-couple and negative P-wave amplitudes on both sides of the profile due to compression toward the negative offset and expansion toward the positive offset.
-The far-field S-wave signals have a large negative amplitude from -200 to 200 m, corresponding to one of the four lobes of the classic S-wave radiation pattern.
-Farther beyond this range, the S-wave signals turn positive in sign but their amplitudes are much reduced due to their shallow incident angle.
+Under these model settings, synthetic displacement data are generated through equation (1) (Figure 3b).
+The displacement data show vanishing far-field P-wave amplitudes near the apex due to the nodal plane of the M{xz} double couple, and negative P-wave amplitudes on both sides of the profile due to compression toward the negative offset and expansion toward the positive offset.
+The far-field S-wave signals have large negative amplitude from -200 m to 200 m, corresponding to one of the four lobes of the classic S-wave radiation pattern.
+Farther beyond this range, the S-wave signals turn positive sign but their amplitudes are much reduced due to their shallow incident angle.
 Negative static displacements can be observed after the transient far-field S-wave signals.
-Signals from the P- to S-wave arrivals are the near-field signals that combine the near-field and the intermediate-field P-wave terms of the displacement solution 1.
-The signals show a radiation pattern of three lobes: a positive one at the center and two negative ones on the sides.
+Signals from P- to S-wave arrivals are the near-field signals that combines the near-field and the intermediate-field P-wave terms of the displacement solution (1).
+The signals show a radiation pattern of three lobes, a positive one at the center and two negative ones on the sides.